Creutzfeldt-Jakob disease (CJD) is the most common human form of a group of rare, fatal brain disorders known as prion diseases.

 Experts generally recognize the following main types of CJD:

-Acquired CJD results from exposure to an external source of abnormal prion protein.
-These sources estimated to account for about 1 percent of CJD cases.
+- Acquired CJD results from exposure to an external source of abnormal prion protein.
+These sources are estimated to account for about 1 percent of CJD cases.
 The two most common outside sources are:

 Specific Creutzfeldt-Jakob disease symptoms experienced by an individual and the order in which they appear can differ significantly.
 Some common symptoms include: